Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Change in the Morse-Novikov complex

 \nd{\bf Proof of $(1)\iff(1')\iff (2)\iff (2')$.} The first equivalence is obvious since $1- g$ is the inverse of $ 1+\Si_{j=1}^\infty g^j$; and similarly for the last equivalence.

-We are left with the middle equivalence.
+Let us show the middle equivalence.
 It is obtained by changing the vector $\partial_v$ into its opposite in the coordinates of the tube around the homoclinic orbit of $X_0$.
-This amounts to put a sign $-$ in Formula (\ref{orientation1}).
+This amounts to put a sign in Formula (\ref{orientation1}).
 The latter change has three effects: \begin{enumerate} \item[i)] It reverses the co-orientation of $\S_g$.
 Hence, positive and negative crossings are exchanged. \item[ii)] The character is changed into its opposite since the $\phi$- and $\psi$-latitudes are.
-Thus, both sides of $\S^0_g$ are exchanged. \item[iii)] The homoclinic orbit becomes negative in the following sense: if the $\phi$-sphere is seen as the boundary of the meridian disc of $a^+$, the new positive hemisphere projects to the preferred hyperplane $\De^\phi$ by reversing the orientation.
-This implies that in the algebraic counting of connecting orbits from $p$ to $q$ (where $i(p)=i(q)+1$) the coefficient $g$ has to be changed to $-g$ (see the orientation claim in Lemma \ref{lem:C1(s)}). \end{enumerate} We are left to prove the Theorem \ref{thm:selfslideAlg} in case (1).
+Thus, both sides of $\S^0_g$ are exchanged. \item[iii)] The homoclinic orbit becomes negative in the following sense: if the $\phi$-sphere is seen as the boundary of the meridian disc at $a^+$, the new positive hemisphere projects to the preferred hyperplane $\De^\phi$ (whose orientation is unchanged) by reversing the orientation.
+This implies that in the algebraic count of connecting orbits from $p$ to $q$ (where $i(p)=i(q)+1$) the coefficient $g$ has into be changed to $-g$ (see the orientation claim in Lemma \ref{lem:C1(s)}). \end{enumerate} We are left to prove the Theorem \ref{thm:selfslideAlg} in case (1).
 This will be done in Subsection \ref{continued}. \bull

 According to Proposition \ref{invariance}, the statement of Theorem \ref{thm:selfslideAlg} is invariant by the groups $\cG^\pm$ introduced in Notation \ref{cG}.
-After Corollary \ref{conjugation}, it is sufficient to consider the case where the crossing path in question is {\it normalized} in the sense of Definition \ref{normalization}.
+After Proposition \ref{conjugation}, it is sufficient to consider the case where the crossing path in question is {\it normalized} in the sense of Definition \ref{normalization}.
 This assumption is done in what follows.
 We need some more notations and lemmas.
 The setting of Theorem \ref{thm:selfslideAlg} is still assumed.

-\begin{notation}{\rm ${}$ \nd 1) The symbol $\mathcal O_-$ stands for an open interval $(-\epsilon,0)$ whose size is not specified and which is understood as small as needed by the statement; and similarly for $\mathcal O_+$.
-If $A$ is a closed subset of $B$, $\mathcal Op(A)$ stands for an open neighborhood of $A$ in $B$ which is not specified.